blocknative/web3-onboard/README.md

 - **Multiple Wallets and Accounts Connection**: Allow your users to connect multiple wallets and multiple accounts within each wallet at the same time to your app.
 - **Multiple Chain Support**: Allow users to switch between chains/networks with ease.
 - **Wallet Provider Standardization**: All wallet modules expose a provider that is patched to be compliant with the [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193), [EIP-1102](https://eips.ethereum.org/EIPS/eip-1102), [EIP-3085](https://eips.ethereum.org/EIPS/eip-3085) and [EIP-3326](https://ethereum-magicians.org/t/eip-3326-wallet-switchethereumchain/5471) specifications.
-- **Dynamic Imports**: Supporting multiple wallets in your app comes requires a lot of dependencies.
+- **Dynamic Imports**: Supporting multiple wallets in your app requires a lot of dependencies.
 Onboard dynamically imports a wallet and it's dependencies only when the user selects it, so that minimal bandwidth is used.

 ## Quickstart